banner image

 "After the interview weekend, it was obvious Palo Alto University (PAU) was the best fit for my training goals.
 PAU was ultimately my school of choice because of the university’s dedication to diversity studies, opportunities for clinical practice with monolingual Spanish speakers, and because of the faculty who are groundbreaking researchers within the diversity literature."

-PhD Research Labs
+PhD in Clinical Psychology Research Labs

 All students in the PhD Clinical Psychology Program are required to participate in faculty-led research groups during their second and third years in the program – for 6 consecutive quarters.

-Learn More about all PAU's Research Labs
+Learn More about PAU Research Labs

 PhD preparation pathway offered in Palo Alto University’s MS in Psychology program.